jaylabs/dotfiles-1/README.md

-# My Dotfiles
+# Dotfiles

-To initialize my dotfiles you have to execute bootstrap script:

-`make bootstrap`

-Run playbook:

-`make run`

-Operation system: `Fedora`
+Using dotfiles for everyday needs based on brew tool.